CATL and Honda Sign Agreement to Form Comprehensive Strategic Alliance on Batteries for New Energy Vehicles

 By bringing together the two companies' individual technology advantages, CATL and Honda will conduct joint development on NEVs batteries and joint R&D into fundamental technologies, aiming for their future application.
 CATL will provide stable supply of NEV batteries to Honda, mainly for battery electric vehicles (BEVs).
 The first model equipped with a CATL battery is scheduled to be launched in the Chinese market in 2022.
 This alliance will be further expanded to the global level in the future.
 Moreover, battery recycling and reuse also will be a topic in further discussions between CATL and Honda.

-CATL is a technology company that is committed to providing advanced battery solutions for global new energy application, with businesses covering R&D, manufacturing and sales of battery systems for new energy vehicles and energy storage systems.
-Honda is a mobility company with motorcycles, automobiles, Life Creation (power products) and aircraft businesses around the globe, and is currently accelerating its initiatives to electrify its products on a global basis.
+CATL is a technology company that is committed to providing advanced battery solutions for global new energy applications, with businesses covering R&D, manufacturing, and sales of battery systems for new energy vehicles and energy storage systems.
+Honda is a mobility company with motorcycles, automobiles, Life Creation (power products), and aircraft businesses around the globe, and is currently accelerating its initiatives to electrify its products on a global basis.
 By strengthening technological cooperation and the competitive supply system, CATL and Honda will strive to realize global electrification together.

 Capital Cooperation to Strengthen Sustainable Strategic Partnership